Fynn9563/Task-Sphere/README.md

    * Click the bell icon to see your notifications.
    * Join list-specific chats to watch updates flow live.

 Enjoy a smooth workflow with Task Sphere.
-Focus on work—let Task Sphere handle the rest.
+Focus on your work—let Task Sphere handle the rest.

 ## Contributing